-- apply the skills of intellectual inquiry, quantitative competency, problem solving, and critical thinking.
+- Apply the skills of intellectual inquiry, quantitative competency, problem solving, and critical thinking.

-- demonstrate competence in information literacy and proficiency in the use of information technology.
+- Demonstrate competence in information literacy and proficiency in the use of information technology.

-- demonstrate proficiency in written and oral communication skills.
+- Demonstrate proficiency in written and oral communication skills.

-- develop goals and personal affirmations to achieve life and career aspirations.
+- Develop goals and personal affirmations to achieve life and career aspirations.

-The General Education Core Curriculum is an integrated collection of courses that provides a foundation of essential knowledge and skills for degree-seeking students.
-Students graduating from the university's degree programs must complete the GECC, which in most instances comprises approximately one-third of the academic program.
+The General Education Core Curriculum is an integrated collection of courses that provide a foundation of essential knowledge and skills for degree-seeking students.
+Students graduating from the university’s degree programs must complete the GECC, which in most instances comprises approximately one-third of the academic program.
 Students and academic advisors are encouraged to collaborate in selecting appropriate general education elective courses that complement a student's professional or technical field.